iidak/Marketplace/README.md

 Brand can post campaigns (post method to Brand flow)

 # 6th week retro:
-Continue doing:/*
+Continue doing:\
-– meetings together
+– meetings together\
-Stop doing:
+Stop doing:\
-– development should happen before meetings and not on meetings/* Start doing:
+– development should happen before meetings and not on meetings\
+Start doing:\
-– separate development
+– separate development\
 – more work

-# 6th week standup:
+# 6th week standup:\
-– Vue.js paging is clear
+– Vue.js paging is clear\
-– Frontend for signups is done
+– Frontend for signups is done\
-– Backend should support multiple users
+– Backend should support multiple users\
-– Frontend next do offer showing
+– Frontend next do offer showing\